REST API

 Authentication – modify the details you provided while configuring the enricher.

-Properties from REST API enricher
+View properties added by REST API enricher

 You can find the properties added to golden records from the REST API enricher on the Properties page.
 The vocabulary keys added to golden records by the REST API enricher are grouped under No Source source type.